-The student will present a public recital on their primary instrument, building on private lesson study over several semesters.
-This project is done with the supervision of the student's primary applied teacher.
-This is the capstone experience for the Music Major in the Applied Music track.
+MUS Senior Project: Composition Recital The student is challenged to compose a major piece or group of pieces.
+Students are challenged to begin to develop a personal language, one that gives evidence of skill, imagination and originality and that communicates effectively to an audience.
+This project is the capstone experience for the Music Major in the Music Theory/Composition track.
 As part of this capstone, students will submit a written essay describing how the experience implemented and was supported by the Framework for Learning.
 (Offered on demand.
-Prerequisites: MUS9xx and consent of instructor.)
-Honors Lesson fee applies.
+Prerequisites: 2 semesters of MUS890, 1 semester of MUS990.)
+Honors lesson fee applies.